jeffgillan/Drone-mapping-class/docs/index.md

 ### LiDAR (Light detection and ranging)
 [LiDAR](https://en.wikipedia.org/wiki/Lidar){target=_blank} is a 3D mapping sensor that sends out pulses of light (usually in the near-infrared range) that reflect off the ground and return to the sensor.
 The return time is converted to distance and when done millions of times, can provide precise 3D maps of the landscape.
+The typical imagery products created from laser scanning are called point clouds.

 <figure markdown>
   ![Image title](images/lidar_pucl.png){ width="200" }